TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-06-18-14-surprising-tip-from-selling-is-human-to-influence-others.md

 ## 6. Potential With Imagination beats Real Achievements

 <blockquote class="blockquote">
     People often find potential more interesting than accomplishment because it's more uncertain, the researchers argue.
 That uncertainty can lead people to think more deeply about the person they're evaluating - and the more intensive processing that requires can lead to generating more and better reasons why the person is a good choice.
     <br>
     <br>
     So next time you're selling yourself, don't fixate only on what you achieved yesterday.
-Also emphasize the promise.
+Also, emphasize the promise.
 </blockquote>

 <br>